garygr2002/Rebalance/README.md

 3. Code: A description of single-character alphabetic codes used internally by the tool
 4. Detailed: Fine-grained weight preferences specific to account
 5. Distinguished: Key-value pairs that map programmatically accessible keys to sensitive portfolio keys, institution names, and account numbers
-6. Holdings: The most important file, a hierarchy of holding valuations organized by portfolios, institutions, accounts, and securities
+6. Gains Tax Rates (4 files): Current capital gains tax rates, one file for each of head-of-household, joint, separate and single filers
-7. Capital Gains Tax Rates (4 files): Current capital gains tax rates, one file for each of head-of-household, joint, separate and single filers
+7. Holding: The most important file, a hierarchy of holding valuations organized by portfolios, institutions, accounts, and securities
 8. Income Tax Rates (4 files): Current income tax rates, one file for each of head-of-household, joint, separate and single filers
 9. Portfolio: A description of portfolios unique by a key
 10. Ticker: A description of tickers unique by key (funds, ETFs or individual security) that describe the type of securities held (e.g., stock, bond, cash or real estate)